OpenStackweb/osf-website/src/pages/about/staff/index.md

     picture: /img/about-staff/thierry.jpeg
     title: General Manager
     twitter: https://twitter.com/tcarrez
-  - description: Wes Wilson is VP of Operations for the OpenInfra Foundation.
-He has spent two decades in startups including founding Brandstack, a graphic design marketplace that was acquired in 2011.
-He focuses on product development and strategy, helping to align the foundation's efforts with the communities it serves.
+  - description: As the VP of Operations at the OpenInfra Foundation, Wes is responsible for business operations, as well as, product strategy and execution.
+The root of his role is to provide value to our community of corporate members, developers, and users through buildout, management, and strategy of key operations functions.
+Prior to joining OpenInfra Foundation, he spent two decades in startups and has worn many hats from creative to product and marketing.
 In his free time, he enjoys traveling, rooting for the San Antonio Spurs, and spending time with his wife and three kids.
     linkedin: https://www.linkedin.com/in/iamweswilson
     name: Wes Wilson
     openStack: https://www.openstack.org/community/members/profile/20997
-    picture: /img/about-staff/Wes-headshot.jpg
+    picture: /img/1678642185544.jpg
     title: VP of Operations
     twitter: https://twitter.com/iamweswilson
   - description: "Allison is the VP of Marketing & Community at the OpenInfra